broadinstitute/picard/README.md

 * To run a specific test, the command is:
 ```
     ./gradlew legacyTest --tests "*TestClassName*"

+    or

+    ./gradlew barclayTest --tests "*TestClassName*"
 ```
+Running `legacyTest` uses the legacy commandline parser while `barclayTest` uses the new parser.

 #### Changing the released version of HTSJDK that Picard depends on